drasi-project/drasi-platform/reactions/azure/storagequeue-reaction/README.md

 ```

-### Debezium Format
+### Unpacked Format

-The Debezium format flattens all the changed result set items into one message per item and looks as follows:
+The Unpacked format flattens all the changed result set items into one message per item and looks as follows:

 ```json
 {